ClementTsang/bottom/docs/content/support.md

 ## Unofficial support

 Systems and architectures that aren't officially supported may still work, but there are no guarantees on how much will work.
+For example, it might only compile, or it might run with bugs/broken features.
 Furthermore, while it will depend on the problem at the end of the day, _issues on unsupported platforms are likely to go unfixed_.

-!!! note

-    bottom is tested to build on other ARM and PowerPC architectures through [CI](https://github.com/ClementTsang/bottom/blob/master/.github/workflows/ci.yml), but since they are not officially tested to work on a sample platform, they are only unofficially supported.
+Unofficially supported platforms known to compile/work:

+- Linux on ARMv7 and ARMv6 (tested to compile in [CI](https://github.com/ClementTsang/bottom/blob/master/.github/workflows/ci.yml))
+- macOS `AArch64` (tested to compile in [CI](https://github.com/ClementTsang/bottom/blob/master/.github/workflows/ci.yml))
+- Linux on PowerPC 64 LE (tested to compile in [CI](https://github.com/ClementTsang/bottom/blob/master/.github/workflows/ci.yml))
+- Linux on an RISC-V (tested to compile in [CI](https://github.com/ClementTsang/bottom/blob/master/.github/workflows/ci.yml), tested to run on an [Allwinner D1 Nezha](https://github.com/ClementTsang/bottom/issues/564))

 ### Known problems